corinwagen/TrumpTweets/models.md

 A 30% dropout rate and hybrid L1/L2 regularization were found to attenuate overfitting to the training set; additionally, early stopping was found to be beneficial.

+Batch normalization was investigated but found to be ineffective.

-After 200 epochs of training, the neural network
+After 200 epochs of training, the neural network was found to consistently outperform a *y*-randomized control (by 7%).

 ![](assets/img/initial_model_pred.png)